ChrisDeFreitas/guitarjoe/README.md

 - The application is a standard <a href='https://create-react-app.dev/'>Create React App</a>, except the ./build folder is renamed to ./docs to work with <a href='https://pages.github.com/'>GitHub Pages</a>.
 See <a href='https://create-react-app.dev/docs/advanced-configuration'>BUILD_PATH environment variable</a> for info on that redirection.

-## Updates

-20210905:
-This was a rewrite of the interval calculation functionality.
-Originally based on semitones but that lost track of the ♭/# info.
-The new algorithm took a long time to develop and ripped the guts out of the app.
-But it works well and has room for expansion, see [guitar_lib.letterCalc()](https://github.com/ChrisDeFreitas/guitarjoe/blob/6cee48132713c0c7bd2a7d21f468f1c74f2fb70e/src/guitar_lib.js#L253).
-In the testing I fixed many transcription errors in scales, chords and intervals--another bonus for the grueling effort.

-Usage of ♭♭ and ## removed from app.
-This simplifies manipulation of intervals by the library.
-It is assumed anyone needing to calculate ♭♭ and ## have requirements beyond the scope of the guitar fretboard.

-- upgraded to v.0.1.1
-- fixed bug: selecting C# Major scale, infoPnl displays D♭, E♭...; should be C#, D#; need logic to display sharp vs flat consistently
--- rewrote guitar_lib.letterCalc() because the algorithm was based on semitones
--- removed guitar_lib.letterBySemis() because the the idea was wrong
--- refactored code using letterBySemis() to use the new letterCalc()
--- refactoring affected most operations so it is a big update
-- scale and chord definition error updates
-- added Phrygian dominant scale

 ## Helpful References
   - Article: [Chord Progressions for Pentatonic Melodies](https://www.secretsofsongwriting.com/2018/07/09/chord-progressions-for-pentatonic-melodies/)
   - Article: [How Chords and Scales are Related](https://www.thejazzpianosite.com/jazz-piano-lessons/jazz-scales/chord-scale-system/)